minthcm/minthcm/README.md

 We don't have any rigid rules.
 We don't want to cut back your creativity in developing MintHCM.
 We care about the community and we'd like everyone to feel like a part of it.
 If you're willing to help, **fork a repo**, make some changes, and then create Pull Request!

+## i18n 🌐

+You can download and contribute your own translation packages via our [Crowdin project](https://crowdin.com/project/minthcm)

 ## Do you have a problem?
 Maybe you'd like to ask us about something? ❌